Intro

 About Timer()

-When we talk about game timing in PlayBasic, we're not simply referring to getting the current time and date.
+When we talk about game timing in PlayBASIC, we're not simply referring to getting the current time and date.
 Those just aren't accurate enough for our needs.
-This is because our game well be refreshing anywhere between say 30 to 100 frames per second.
+This is because our game will be refreshing anywhere between say 30 to 100 frames per second.
 So we need something that can measure time at least at that speed or faster preferably.
 Introducing Timer()

-Since the Timer() returns values that represent 1000th of seconds, it's not bound to the speed to the computer.
-So 10, 50, 100, 500 milliseconds takes the same amount of time regardless of how the fast the computer is.
+Since the Timer() returns values that represent 1000th of second, it's not bound to the speed to the computer.
+So 10, 50, 100, 500 milliseconds take the same amount of time regardless of how the fast the computer we're running on.
 So it's perfect for our game timing needs.

 Basic Implementation